 Choosing a Testing Center

 Once you receive your authorization, you can register to take the test at any of the 5,000 centers.
 You want to do this as soon as you receive your letter.
 The available seats at these centers fill up quickly, so you do not want to miss your opportunity by waiting to declare where you want to test!

 If you contact the AFP by sending them the appropriate required form to cancel by the deadline, you will receive a portion of your fee, but not all of your registration fees.
 The deadlines for cancellation requests are always 14 days before the registered testing day.

 The CTP exam has two 2-month testing windows each year: June-July and December-January.

-Here are the deadlines for applying to take the exam in the December 2022-January 2023 testing window:
+Here are the deadlines for applying to take the CTP exam in 2023: